sftcd/cs2014/assignments/assignment3/README.md

 - Understanding the verification code will help you write the mining code, so don't ignore that.
 You can run it and debug it using the sample coin.
+- Once you have a working coin miner, then you should be able to use the [check-timing.sh](./check-timing.sh) shell script to see if your performance, (in terms of iterations of attempted proof-of-work), is roughly similar to openssl's sha256 (in hashes per second) on your development box.
+They should be close - less than an order of magnitude apart.

 ## A typedef for our coins...